eramdam/postcss-sanitize/README.md

 - Install the dependencies
 - Hack around
 - Make sure tests are passing or add some if needed
-- Open a pull request
+- Open a pull request :tada:

 ## License